johnblakey/rivers-simple-frontend/README.md

 Optional - see images in Docker VS Code extension (or $ docker images).
 Notice the rivers-lit has a "latest" image now (if you saw the previous images that existed on the local machine).

+Test docker locally, (be sure the backend Cloud Run is set to "development" or it will not connect)
+$ docker run -p 8080:8080 -e PORT=8080 rivers-lit
+If the docker image passes testing, move onto the next steps to deploy it.

 Note last Docker Image tag currently in the Google Cloud Artifacts <https://console.cloud.google.com/artifacts/docker/river-level-0/us-west1/rivers-frontend/rivers-lit?hl=en&inv=1&invt=AbzKVw&project=river-level-0>

 Tag the next (e.g. v1 -> v2) create docker image version to use in Cloud Run